mikhail-tsennykh/MvcCheckBoxList/README.md

 which is used for all Html helpers on MVC views.
 Since there is no supported CheckBoxList extension built into MVC, this plugin adds it.

-##Method 1: Using strongly typed, based on view model:
+##Method 1: Using strongly typed, based on view model

-// given you have a similar view model:
+Given you have a similar view model:

     public class QuotationEditViewModel {
       public Quotation Quotation { get; set; } // entity 'Quatation' has many 'Tests' public IList<Test> Tests { get; set; }   // list of all 'Tests' }

-// to display a checkbox list of all tests and have some of them selected:
+To display a checkbox list of all tests and have some of them selected:

-// manually setting name
+Manually set name:

     @Html.CheckBoxList("Tests",                 // NAME of checkbox list (html 'name' property of each checkbox in the list) x => x.Tests,            // data source (list of 'Tests' in our case) x => x.Id,               // field from data source to be used for checkbox VALUE